dotnet/docs-maui/docs/user-interface/shadow.md

 <!-- Sample link, if any, goes here -->

 The .NET Multi-platform App UI (.NET MAUI) `Shadow` class paints a shadow around a layout or view.
-The `VisualElement` class has a `Shadow` bindable property, of type `Shadow`, that enables a shadow to be added to any layout or view.
+The <xref:Microsoft.Maui.Controls.VisualElement> class has a `Shadow` bindable property, of type `Shadow`, that enables a shadow to be added to any layout or view.

 The `Shadow` class defines the following properties: